Chai Latte Overnight Oats

 What are overnight oats?

 Overnight oats are a no-cook oatmeal that you mix up and let sit (surprise!) overnight in the fridge.
 In the morning, you have a creamy-dreamy grab-and-go breakfast that you can eat cold (my preferred method), or warm up.
-If you want more details on all things overnight oats, check out our big Overnight Oats 101 post.
+I have nearly 20 easy overnight oats recipes to try out!

 A white rubber spatula sits in a white mixing bowl full of oatmeal, chia seeds, Greek yogurt, and other ingredients.